Gaurav6397/jpeg-image-compression/README.md

 zigzag.py : this is used while perfomring RLE(run length encoding)

 this is lossy compression as while performing Quantization step some data is lossed which cannot be retrived in the reverse step.

+zigzag.py has been taken from: <a href = "https://github.com/amzhang1/simple-JPEG-compression">https://github.com/amzhang1/simple-JPEG-compression</a>